 The "Psychodynamic Communication Skills" Certificate and the acquisition of the specialist English terminology are free of charge and in addition to the study components which have to be completed.
 The intention with them is to further improve your career prospects already gained with your BSc degree.

-In order to pay the study fees for studies commencing in the 2018 summer semester, you can choose between three different payment options:
+In order to pay the study fees, you can choose between three different payment options:

 Payment monthly basis: €820